joelbirchler/talks/README.md

 * `bullets`: An array of text for bullets
 * `code`: The text or array of scripts to display.
 Script files should be placed in `_includes`.
 * `style`: The style of the slide.
 See list below.
+* `notes`: These will show in the JS debug console when you reach the slide.